urcsc174/2021-spring-csc210/syllabus.md

 - FTP software
 - An updated, popular web browser
 - A reliable Internet connection
-- A local "web stack" (in the second half of the semester)
+- A local "web stack"

 If a student does not have a personal computer with these capabilities, the University provides open labs at various locations on campus that they can use directly or through remote access.
 Those computers have all the required capabilities and software installed and they are supported by University IT.
 To access the University computers go to: [desktop.rochester.edu](https://desktop.rochester.edu)

 For reference: during lectures the professor will be using a **Macbook** and **Windows PC** (alternatively) and a code editor: **Sublime Text, version 3** ([www.sublimetext.com/3](http://www.sublimetext.com/3)).
 For FTP demonstrations, the professor will use **Cyberduck** (for Mac, [cyberduck.io](http://cyberduck.io)) and **WinSCP** (for PC, [winscp.net/eng/download.php](http://winscp.net/eng/download.php)).
 Demonstrations during the lecture and in labs will be done using **Google Chrome**.

-Mid-way through the semester, the professor will introduce web server software that students can optionally install on their own computer.
+The professor will introduce web server software that students can optionally install on their own computer.
 The software can be installed using the free version of: MAMP (for both PC and Mac, [www.mamp.info/en](www.mamp.info/en))

 ## Lab Assignments and Projects